 PCPC staff may require a meeting for large or complex proposals.
-Submission materials will vary depending on the NCO or NCA location and kind of construction intended.
+Submission materials will vary depending on the NCO or NCA location and the kind of construction intended, but may include:

-- Six printed copies of drawings that illustrate the proposed work.
+- Drawings that illustrate the proposed work.
 These drawings should include facade elevations.
 They should also include building wall sections, if applicable.
 These drawings should show significant dimensions and labels for materials, finishes, and colors.
 Bring multiple paper copies for over-the-counter reviews.